RadikaRules/IWBR/design-doc.md

 - Spawning 'Contract' enemies from briefcase
 - Drunken, Wario-like dash

-## Clownkey
+## Xan
-- Monkey with clown emoji face
+- Robot with a CD Walkman D-E350 for a head
 ### Attacks
-- TBD
+- Extending punches and kicks
+- Fast dashing, sliding and wall climbing across stage
+- CD projectiles (Horizontal ones can be jumped on)

 ## DJ Professor X
 - JSR's DJ Professor K meets the DJ from Samurai Jack's 'Jack and the Rave'
 ### Attacks
 - Visible sound waves from speakers in patterns
-- CD projectiles (Horizontal ones can be jumped on)
+- CD projectiles like Xan
 - Glowing rave zombies
 - Stage lights